A MOST CURIOUS ANIMAL, A CULTURAL SYMBOL, A SPECIES ON THE BRINK

 - Okapi can live up to 30 years.

-- A sexually dimorphic species- females are typically larger than males by around 100 pounds, while males have ossicones (small horns covered in skin and fur).
+- A sexually dimorphic species – females are typically larger than males, while males have ossicones (small horns covered in skin and fur), and females do not.

 - Okapi are a diurnal species, feeding in the mornings and evenings.

-- Just like giraffes, okapi must splay their legs in order to reach water.
+- Okapi must splay their legs in order to drink, just like giraffes.

-- Okapi are typically solitary, only found together when mating or in a mother/calf pair.
+- Okapi are generally solitary, only usually only found together when mating or in a mother/calf pair.

 - Rarely do okapi produce more than one offspring, but twin okapi calves have been recorded.

-- Calves will stay in one place on a “nest” for the first six to nine weeks of their life.
-They can go up to 60 days before defecating, as to not warn predators with their scent.
+- Calves will stay in a “nest” for the first six to nine weeks of their life and can go up to 60 days before defecating, as to not warn predators with their scent.

-- Okapi eat toxic leaves, fruits, and fungi.
-They consume charcoal and clay which acts as a detoxifier and provides them with needed minerals.
+- Okapi can eat toxic leaves, fruits, and fungi, but they consume charcoal and clay which absorb the toxins and provide them with needed minerals.

 - Much like our own fingerprints, each okapi has a unique stripe pattern.
-Calves identify and follow their mother using her stripes.
+Calves are believed to identify and follow their mother using her stripes.

-- Okapi have scent glands on each foot leaves a sticky tar-like residue wherever they walk to mark their territory.
+- Okapi have scent glands on each foot that leave a sticky tar-like residue wherever they walk to mark their territory.
 Female okapi have relatively small territories, up to .8 square kilometers (.5 miles), while males will patrol up to 4 square kilometers (2.5 miles).

 - Due to their elusive nature, the okapi population is difficult to measure.
-It is estimated that 3-4,000 Okapi live on the OWR, with their total population being between 10-15,000.
+It is estimated that 3,000-3,5000 okapi live on the OWR, with their total population a loose (and old) estimate of 10-15,000 animals.
+Due to the insecurity throughout its range, no extensive population counts have been conducted since 2013.